Skip to content

 • Linux VM Deployment: Containerized execution environment for security and scalability

-Performance Characteristics: While slower than proprietary alternatives, the open-source approach demonstrates 80-85% of commercial performance while maintaining complete transparency and customizability.
-The architecture supports local deployment without any proprietary dependencies.
+Performance Characteristics: Yes, it’s slower than proprietary alternatives.
+But the open-source approach still achieves 80-85% of commercial performance.
+You get complete transparency and customizability.
+Plus, the architecture supports local deployment without any proprietary dependencies.

 State-of-the-art local AI models for 2025

-The local AI ecosystem has reached remarkable maturity in 2025, with several breakthrough models delivering production-ready computer use capabilities.
+The local AI ecosystem hit remarkable maturity in 2025.
+Several breakthrough models now deliver production-ready computer use capabilities.

 Gemma 3n: Revolutionary multimodal efficiency

-Google’s Gemma 3n represents a paradigm shift in local AI deployment, designed from the ground up as a mobile-first multimodal model optimized specifically for edge devices:
+Google’s Gemma 3n changes everything about local AI deployment.
+It’s designed from scratch as a mobile-first multimodal model optimized for edge devices:

 • True Multimodal Architecture: Native support for text, image, audio, AND video inputs with text outputs - eliminating the need for separate vision models in computer use workflows